tgenaitay/DLGtechseries/README.md

 - **[Student Challenge 3: Making a Ecommerce Chatbot for Facebook](Challenge3.md)** (2 hours)
 - **CRM Demo: JingSocial chatbot and notification services to push content out to the right people** (1 hour)

+## Case Study (PLEASE READ BEFORE WORKSHOP #3)

+Louis Vuitton (LV) is planning an exhibition "SERIES 88" in Beijing on January 8, 2019.
+This very VIP event will feature [Nicolas Ghesquière](https://www.businessoffashion.com/community/people/nicolas-ghesquiere) (art director) and other high profile fashionistas in attendance.
+Lucky few guests will indulge a night of glamour and champagne 🍾

+LV team decided to selectively invite their top chinese customers (only high net worth) through a **WeChat interactive flyer** for **SIGN UP** 1 month prior, and **CHECK IN** (on site).

+Thanks to its creative capabilities and *strong technical acumen*, **DLG agency works with LV on a retainer basis**.
+You have been tasked to come up with the most efficient tech solution for this event registration process.
+LV wants to combine a beautiful flyer for SIGN UP through WeChat as well as a smooth process for security CHECK IN.

+It's time for you to prepare for the proposal and convince LV China team as well as all possible stakeholders in the meeting room.

+During the project briefing meeting, we could see LV team was internally unsure of the best direction: should this ticketing tool *designed and built totally from scratch*? or use *an existing software as a service*? or perhaps an *hybrid solution (API as back-end + custom front-end?)*.
+On this question, you will have to come up with your recommendation and justify it.

+### Assessment

+Your business unit will be scored on your ability to clearly define:
+- Project specifications (10 points): SMART goals and prototype
+- Solution recommendation (10 points): how + why
+- Project planning & workflow (10 points)

+### Deliverable
+- 10 minutes presentation, 3 minutes Q&A
+- Max 5 slides
+- FIGMA mockups

+ ⚠️ **No need to start working on this case** before Saturday October 27, as the afternoon is allocated for this group work.

 ## Workshop 3 - Rock your project delivery!